 Last little artifact problem to deal with

-When the CoCo 1 or 2 is turned on their is no way to know if the even bits of a PMODE 4 screen make a blue colour or if it’s the odd bits that make the blue colour.
+When the CoCo 1 or 2 is turned on there is no way to know if the even bits of a PMODE 4 screen make a blue colour or if it’s the odd bits that make the blue colour.
 So I wrote a little basic program that I placed on Ed Snider’s PLAY.DSK image.
 I called the program GO.BAS and when it is run it fills the screen with the red/orange artifact colour.
 The program then asks if the picture is blue, if so then hit reset and start the program again.
 If the screen is orange/red then you press a key and it starts Ed’s CSM player.
 A copy of this program called GO.BAS is included with the script.
 It will need to be copied to Ed’s PLAY.DSK image with imgtool or toolshed or similar utility.

 30 FOR X=1 TO 255 STEP 2